Will Contest Explained

-In another example, if the testator is experiencing isolation from family and friends, the primary beneficiary's influence and motives regarding the estate may come into question.
+In another example of a potentially successful will contest, if the testator is experiencing isolation from family and friends, the primary beneficiary's influence and motives regarding the estate may come into question.
 If the executor is trying to enforce an outdated will, the newer one should supersede the older one as long as no coercion was involved in writing the most recent version.

 Finally, some medical evidence may suggest the testator lacked the requisite mental ability to make a will.
 Occasionally the challenger to an existing will can negotiate a settlement with the estate instead of enduring a court proceeding.

-Some wills include a no-contest clause, also called an "in terrorem" clause.
+Some wills include a no-contest clause, also called an "in terrorem" clause, in order to prevent a will contest.
 This provision states that if anyone files a lawsuit challenging the will's validity, they will receive nothing from the estate.
 While this may a powerful deterrent, it may not be allowed in the state where the will is probated.